Maralahmar/REco-App-SolutionChallenge2023/README.md

 # Reco-app
+Reco-app
-It is a project based on recycling to protect the environment also, it has been worked on to participate in the Solutions Challenge competition presented by Google
+It's a project based on recycling to protect and heal the environment whilst developing new ideas and ways of re-using it, it has been worked on for the participation in the Solutions Challenge competition presented by Google(2023).

 ## Table of Contents
 1. [Feauters](#Feauters)